 Of course, manually poking CPU registers and memory addresses is not pretty, but it can be the only way of debugging “optimized out” frames.

-Virtual environments and custom CPython builds
+Virtual environments and custom CPython builds Link to heading

 When a virtual environment is used, it may appear that the extension does not work: